Salma-Zag/pages/_posts/CSSE/2025-10-30-mansionGameLevel6.md

 This is the final level of our class game, level 6.

+## Game Overview

-## Introduction
+#### Introduction

-This level will provide the player with the final ____ that they need to escape the haunted mansion.
+This level will provide the player with the final key that they need to escape the haunted mansion.
 However, unlike the other levels where there were games or puzzles to be solved, this level offers a twist: A boss fight.

-## Rooms
+#### Rooms

 This level has 2 rooms: an intro chamber and the boss room.

-### Intro Chamber
+##### Intro Chamber

 This intro chamber is mostly empty, on having torches and chairs in the background.
 However, it does have a zombie that will speak if "e" is clicked.